Our Method of Roasting

 With conventional roasters, the drum is heated up to very high temperatures (sometimes 800 degrees plus) then the coffee is dumped in, exposing it to scorching temperatures, immediately turning the water content of the coffee into steam before the carmelization of the sugars begins within the bean (carmelization is what gives the coffee it's brown color).
 The coffee is then dumped out at very very high temperatures into a cooling tray and the next batch of coffee is immediately dropped into the roaster.

-While conventional roasters offer higher capacity as well as more batches per hour, a Sivetz Fluid Bed Roaster has smaller capacities with generally only four batches per hour possible.
+While conventional roasters offer higher capacity as well as more batches per hour, a Sivetz Fluid Bed Roaster has smaller capacities with generally only three batches per hour possible.
 A Fluid Bed Roaster provides a better quality cup of coffee which is the cornerstone of the specialty coffee business.

 Learn about our coffee roasting levels: Roast Levels